Greece: The Human Image

 Although the scene on the main side of this panel amphora is strictly two-dimensional and symmetrical, many of the details are trenchantly observed.
 The plumed helmet, for instance, is similar to the Corinthian-style bronze helmet (1966.8) in the DMA collection, and the weapons and sheilds would have been recognized by a Greek arms maker.
 Also, the stance of the warriors reflects the strain of battle, especially in the leg muscles.
 For Greek artists, the experimental effort to express reality went hand in hand with the will to produce formal order.

 The human figure is central to the art of vase painting.
-From the earliest abstract decorations on proto-Geometric pottery to the splendid vase paintings of sixth-and fifth-century- BCE Thens, vase painters develooped a repertory of elegant figurative motifs, which were increasingly used to illustrate myths, events from epic poetry, religious cults, and scenes from everyday life. by the middle of the sixth century BCE, these scenes were predominantly about people; natural settings, buildings, chariots, and ships were merely subsidiary elements identifying where the human action was taking place.
+From the earliest abstract decorations on proto-Geometric pottery to the splendid vase paintings of 6th-and 5th-century- B.C.E.
+Athens, vase painters develooped a repertory of elegant figurative motifs, which were increasingly used to illustrate myths, events from epic poetry, religious cults, and scenes from everyday life.
+By the middle of the 6th century B.C.E., these scenes were predominantly about people; natural settings, buildings, chariots, and ships were merely subsidiary elements identifying where the human action was taking place.
 Since the gods were represented as human beings, marked only by attributes like Dionysus's drinking horn and vine leaf crown, religious scenes also center on the human form.

 On the DMA band cup (1968.2), for instance, scenes of warriors and their horses indicate that the men's families were wealthy enough to own horses.
 Ordinary citizens in a Greek city-state were foot soldiers; aristocrats were horsemen.
-As on the DMA panel amphora (1965.29.M) for instance, scenes of warriors and thier horses indicate that the men's families were wealthy enough to own horses.
-Ordinary citizens in a Greek city-state were foot soldiers; aristocrats were horsemen.
-As on the DMA panel amphora, the scen gives a vivid view of the importance of warfare in a society where there was no central political organization and each Greek city-state might regularly fight its neighbors, as well as foreigners like the Persians or Scythians.
+As on the DMA panel amphora (1965.29.M) for instance, the scene gives a vivid view of the importance of warfare in a society where there was no central political organization and each Greek city-state might refularly fight its neighbors, as well as foreigners like the Persians of the Scythians.
 The cup perhaps indicates something of the shift from single feudal heroes, like the warriors in Homer's Iliad, to the warriors who fought as an army to defend their city.
 The bright, jewel-like clarity of these scenes summons a world in which young men trained regularly as athletes so they would be agile soldiers.

 The ritual enactment of disturbing emotions appears even more strikingly resolved by art in the Museum's kothon, or tripod vase (1981.170).
 In the three scenes on the legs of the vessel, there are figures more or less closely connected with Dionysus, but also with highly valued pastimes like athletics.
 There are komast dancers, fighting boxers, and two male figures apparently involved in a homosexual affair.
 The exclusively male side of Greek society, with its emphasis on contest through war and sports and its unofficial acceptance of male lovers, appears in a context that is both realistic and ritualized.
 There is nothing really comic on the vase, even with the komast dancers; the scenes are a celebration of energy released in physical action, and the taut, musular outlines of the figures underline this exuberant vitality.